ui-schema/ui-schema/README.md

 >
 > ⚠️Work in progress!
 >
-> UI-Schema is an extract and rewrite of the form-generator logic used internally by our admin panel. --> maybe: read, write, update, delete?
+> UI-Schema is an extract and rewrite of the form-generator logic used internally by our admin panel.
 >
 > The fundamentals are working, but a lot of JSON-schema stuff, code testing and widgets needs to be done.
 >